tawsifkhan/Learning-Hadoop/README.md

 I found this [video](https://www.youtube.com/watch?v=bcjSe0xCHbE) pretty useful and unique to understand the objectives of the Mappers and Reducers in a Hadoop job.

 This repository will be updated with the mapreduce codes I have written for the mini projects.
+My goal in maintaining this repository will be to keep a track of what I have done and also help anyone to get started with Hadoop.

 #### Task 1
 Data Set - [Access log](http://content.udacity-data.com/courses/ud617/access_log.gz)